kaito-project/grit/docs/proposals/20250221-gpu-workload-checkpointing-and-restoration.md

   // PodSpecHash is used for recording hash value of pod spec.
   // Checkpointed data can be used to restore for pod with same hash value.
   PodSpecHash string
+  // PodUid is used for storing pod uid which will be used to construct log path of pod.
+  PodUid string
   // state machine of Checkpoint Phase: Pending --> Checkpointing --> Checkpointed or Failed.
   Phase CheckpointPhase
   // current state of pod checkpoint